aws/aws-eks-best-practices/content/karpenter/index.md

 Karpenter is installed using a [Helm chart](https://karpenter.sh/v0.10.0/getting-started/).
 The Helm chart installs the Karpenter controller and a webhook pod as a Deployment that needs to run before the controller can be used for scaling your cluster.
 We recommend a minimum of one small node group with at least one worker node.
 As an alternative, you can run these pods on EKS Fargate by creating a Fargate profile for the `karpenter` namespace.
 Doing so will cause all pods deployed into this namespace to run on EKS Fargate.
 Do not run Karpenter on a node that is managed by Karpenter.

-### Avoid using custom launch template and custom AMIs with Karpenter
+### Avoid using custom launch templates with Karpenter

 Karpenter strongly recommends against using custom launch templates.
 Using custom launch templates prevents multi-architecture support, the ability to automatically upgrade nodes, and securityGroup discovery.
 Using launch templates may also cause confusion because certain fields are duplicated within Karpenter’s provisioners while others are ignored by Karpenter, e.g. subnets and instance types.

+You can often avoid using launch templates by using custom user data and/or directly specifying custom AMIs in the AWS node template.
+More information on how to do this is available at [Customer User Data and Ami](https://karpenter.sh/preview/aws/user-data/).

 Granted, there may be times when you will want to use your own custom launch template, rather than using what Karpenter uses by default.
-You can use custom AMIs with Karpenter by referencing a launch template in the Provider spec.
 The reasons to create custom launch templates may include the need to:

 * Integrate with existing infrastructure.
 * Meet compliance requirements.

 To learn more, see [Launch Templates and Custom Images](https://karpenter.sh/preview/aws/launch-templates/) in the Karpenter documentation.
-For background on custom AMIs, see [Amazon EKS AMI Build using EC2 Image Builder](https://www.sufle.io/blog/custom-amazon-eks-ami-build), [Packer scripts](https://github.com/awslabs/amazon-eks-ami), and [Create custom Amazon Linux AMIs for Amazon EKS](https://aws.amazon.com/premiumsupport/knowledge-center/eks-custom-linux-ami/).
+For background on building custom AMIs, see [Amazon EKS AMI Build using EC2 Image Builder](https://www.sufle.io/blog/custom-amazon-eks-ami-build), [Packer scripts](https://github.com/awslabs/amazon-eks-ami), and [Create custom Amazon Linux AMIs for Amazon EKS](https://aws.amazon.com/premiumsupport/knowledge-center/eks-custom-linux-ami/).

 ### Exclude instance types that do not fit your workload